Improving online FDR procedures via online analogs of e-closure and compound e-values: Simulations

 \section{Simulations}

 We compare our procedures in a local dependence setup inspired by \citet{zrnic_asynchronous_online_2021}.
-Each hypothesis $t \in [m]$ produces a single Gaussian observation with $\mu_0 = 0$ under the null and $\mu_1 = 3$ under the alternative; we set $m = 200$.
-For a fixed lag $L = 100$, samples within distance $L$ of one another share Gaussian copula dependence: the covariance matrix satisfies $\Sigma_{i, j} = 0.5^{|i - j|}$ for $|i - j| \leq L$ and zero otherwise.
+Each hypothesis $t \in [m]$ produces a single Gaussian observation with $\mu_0 = 0$ under the null and $\mu_1 = 3$ under the alternative, where $\pi_1$ denotes the probability of the alternative being true; we set $m = 200$.
+For a fixed lag $L = 100$, samples within distance $L$ of one another share Gaussian copula dependence: the covariance matrix satisfies $\Sigma_{i, j} = 0.5^{|i - j|}$ for $|i - j| \leq L$ and zero otherwise, and we verify positive semidefiniteness numerically for each simulated dimension.
 The resulting e-values and p-values are based on Gaussian likelihood ratios and the Gaussian c.d.f. --- see \Cref{sec:local-dep-details} for details.
 Each design is averaged over $n = 200$ trials.
 For all methods, we use the sequence where $\gamma_t = (t(t + 1))^{-1}$ for each $t \in \naturals$ unless otherwise stated.
 We also consider additional simulation settings in \Cref{sec: additional simulations}.

 We see in \Cref{fig:local-dep-simulation} the results of applying the base procedure of e-LOND and r-LOND, as well as the power gain our procedures offer over both e-LOND and r-LOND.
 Both donation e-LOND and $\CeLOND$ outperform e-LOND, with $\CeLOND$'s power differential increasing over donation e-LOND as the proportion of non-nulls increases.
 Similarly, both donation r-LOND and $\overline{\text{r-LOND}}$ also outperform r-LOND, with $\overline{\text{r-LOND}}$'s power differential increasing over donation r-LOND as the proportion of non-nulls increases.
 Thus, we see that our frameworks for improving the power of both procedures have practical results.